 - Double Chocolate Cookies from Sew You Think You Can Cook

-- Sweet Potato Mini Muffins with Coconut Flakes from The Avid Appetite
+- Sweet Potato Mini Muffins with Coconut Flakes from I’ll Have Coffee

 - Mint Chocolate Chip Ice Cream from Join Us, Pull Up a Chair